The DOT Accident Register: What Most Carriers Get Wrong

 What Counts as a "Recordable" Accident?

 FMCSA's definition is specific.
-A recordable accident involves a CMV operating on a public road where:
+A DOT-recordable accident (an accident involving a CMV that results in a fatality, bodily injury requiring medical treatment away from the scene, or disabling damage requiring a vehicle to be towed) involves a CMV operating on a public road where:

 - A fatality occurred, OR